tytydraco/yessleep/out/Theres_been_a_key_in_my_neighbors_door_for_two_weeks.md

 "I'm the keeper of the keys to your worst nightmares."

-I turned around, to find a man standing there in the darkness, his eyes glowing, and keys dangling from every inch of his body.
+I turned around, to find a man standing there in the darkness, his eyes glowing, and keychains dangling from every inch of his body.

 "Let us out!"
 I screamed at him, pretending to be courageous, but terrified by the mere sight of such a thing.